 Michel Montignac, a very famous Frenchman who promoted a healthy diet based on the concept of the glycemic index, died at 66 of cancer.
 He was the inspiration behind the “South Beach Diet.”

-Paavo Airola, author of “How to Get Well” and led the Juice Fasting and natural health movement in the 70s and 80s, died of a stroke at the age of 64.
+Paavo Airola, author of “How to Get Well” and led the juice fasting and natural health movement in the 70’s and 80’s, died of a stroke at the age of 64.

 Roy Waldorf who was a longevity expert and wrote the book “The 120-Year Diet” died in 2004 at age 79.
 Not that bad, but nowhere close to the target age he projected.

 Nathan Pritikin, one of the most prolific authors on the low fat diet, committed suicide as his body was overtaken by leukemia at age 69.
+To his credit, his leukemia was diagnosed before his heart disease, which he cured through diet changes.
+We can reasonably say that he lived longer because of his diet.

 T.C.
 Fry, leader of the Natural Hygiene and fruitarian movement, died of a pulmonary embolism at the age of 70.

-Recently Robert E. Kwalski, who wrote the famous book “The 8-Week Cholesterol Cure,” died at the age of 65 of a pulmonary aneurysm.
+Robert E. Kwalski, who wrote the famous book “The 8-Week Cholesterol Cure,” died at the age of 65 of a pulmonary aneurysm.

 George Oshawa, who literally invented the macrobiotic diet (which actually means “the way of long life”) passed of lung cancer at the age of 73.